R0NY17/resume-nlp-engine/README.md

 # Resume Parser & Job Recommendation Engine

-This project extracts structured data from raw PDF resumes and recommends jobs based on skills and experience using NLP techniques.
+This project is a rule-based Resume Parser and Job Recommendation Engine built using Python.
+🧪 Note: This is a lightweight prototype using simple keyword matching and TF-IDF.
+Accuracy is limited and depends heavily on resume formatting and content quality.

 ## 🔧 Features
 - Extract text from PDF resumes